alpergel/alpergel.github.io/CS180/PROJECT_4/README.md

 </p>
 <h3>3D NERF Model Report </h3>
 <p>
     For the model itself, the architecture is almost exactly what is described in the project instructions, with a few training tweaks to provide better performance.
 Instead of using a single L value of 4 for both the spatial and view direction PE's, I used an L value of 10 for the spatial and 4 for the view direction, which showed around a 2 PSNR boost to my standard model.
-Further, I was seeing extremely non-deterministic results between each training run, so I setup a deterministic setting (on by default), which intiializes a random torch seed, enables deterministic CUDnn, and makes the dataloader provide data in a deterministic fashion.
+Further, I was seeing extremely non-deterministic results between each training run, so I setup a deterministic setting (on by default), which initializes a random torch seed, enables deterministic cuDNN, and makes the dataloader provide data in a deterministic fashion.
 Initially I was noticing exploding gradients during training, so before the optimizer stepping I clipped the gradient, which tended to help in most cases.
-In the rare case that we want to train for more than 1 epoch (takes a while), I added an Exponental LR scheduler which adjusts the LR between epochs to optimize training convergence.
-Finally, I found that my model would not converge regularly when utilizing the recommended lr=5e-4, so I decided to use the more ADAM optimizer standard 1e-3 LR value, which made a huge difference in my model convergence.
+In the rare case that we want to train for more than 1 epoch (takes a while), I added an Exponential LR scheduler which adjusts the LR between epochs to optimize training convergence.
+Finally, I found that my model would not converge regularly when utilizing the recommended lr=5e-4, so I decided to use the more standard Adam optimizer LR value of 1e-3, which made a huge difference in my model convergence.
 </p>
 <h3>3D NERF Training </h3>
 <p>